mars0522/GitTutorial/README.md

 # GitTutorial
-Here we are deep diving into Git.
+Here We Are Deep Diving Into Git.